labeffect/irish4aday/httpdocs/wp-content/plugins/wp-share-buttons-analytics-by-getsocial/readme.txt

 - Copy Paste Share Tracking
 - Google Analytics Integration
 - Subscriber Bar (List Builder)
-- Price Alert
 - Extended Customization (Shape, Color, Twitter handle in several apps)
-- Conversion Tracking
-- Social Sharing Analytics (Shares, Referrals and cool stats about users' engagement)
+- Social Sharing Analytics (Shares, Referrals, Virality and Engagement)
-- MailChimp, Bitly & Infusionsoft Integrations
+- MailChimp, Bitly, and Google Analytics Integrations

-**Do you have a visit limit for my website?**
+**Do you have visits limits?**

-Yes.
-As every new website that registers with GetSocial is also a new cost for us, we must regulate the number of visitors for the websites who use us.
-However, visits limits change according to your plan.
+We do.
+Depending on the plan you selected, your website will be subject to a specific visits limit.

-**FREE Plan﻿:** If you're using our free plan, your limit is 10,000 visits per month.
+**Test Plan﻿:** If you're using our test plan, your limit is 5,000 visits per month.
 Once you reach this limit you'll be notified via email.
 If you don't upgrade to a paid plan, we'll stop the service to your website.
 This means that all the apps you have installed will become inactive.

-﻿**Starter Plan﻿:** The Starter plan has a higher limit and can get up to 25,000 visits per month and costs $9 per month.
-After reaching this limit we'll charge $5 for every 25,000 new visits.
-You can opt-out from the extra-vists packages in your Site Options area.
+﻿**Pro Plan﻿:** The Pro plan makes all the tools available and has a limit of 100,000 visits per month and costs $99 per year.
+After reaching this limit we'll charge $5 for every 50,000 new visits.
+You can opt-out from the extra-visits packages on the Site Options area.
 If you do, we'll stop serving our apps once the limit is reached.

-**Growth Plan﻿:** The Growth plan expands the visit limit to 100,000 visits per month and costs $29 per month.
-After reaching this limit we'll charge $15 for every 100,000 new visits.

-﻿﻿**Insights Plan﻿:** The Insights plan expands the visit limit to 1,000,000 visits per month and costs $99 per month.
-After reaching this limit we'll charge $199 for every 1,000,000 new visits.
+﻿﻿**Start Plan﻿:**  The Start plan is the first of our plans with social analytics.
+It has a limit of 100,000 visits/month and costs $39 per month or $390/year (2 months free).
+This plan is great for small websites that want to invest on social media and content.

+**Grow Plan﻿:**  The Grow plan expands the visit limit to 250,000 visits/month and costs $69 per month or $690 per year (2 months free).
+Besides all analytics features, it gives access to the Social Automation tool that allows our AI to make posts on Facebook for you.
+It’s ideal for average sized websites that want to scale their social media operations.

+**Expand Plan﻿:** The Expand plan has a limit that starts at 1,000,000 visits and $199 per month or $1990 per year (2 months free).
+It has all analytics and automation features, as well as Full Implementation & Strategy Support for its users.
+Websites with more than 1,000,000 visits/month should contact us through sales@getsocial.io for detailed quotes.

-**How much does the paid versions cost?**
+**How much do the paid versions cost?**

 Our pricing is very transparent.
 We sell **monthly and annual subscriptions** of our product.
+We offer 2 free months when users pay for an annual subscription.

 Price for monthly plans:
-﻿**Starter Plan﻿:** $9/month;
+﻿**Start Plan﻿:** $39/month;
-**Growth Plan﻿:** $29/month;
+**Grow Plan﻿:** $69/month;
-﻿﻿**Insights Plan﻿:** $99/month;
+**Expand Plan﻿:** $199/month;

 Price for annual plans:
-﻿**Starter Plan﻿:** $84/year;
-**Growth Plan﻿:** $288/year;
-﻿﻿**Insights Plan﻿:** $948/year;
+**Pro Plan:** $8.25/month totaling $99/year;
+﻿**Start Plan﻿:** $32.5/month totaling $390/year;
+**Grow Plan﻿:** $57.5/month totaling $690/year;
+**Expand Plan﻿:** $166/month totaling $1,990/year;

 **What is different about GetSocial to other plugins and tools?**

-From the feedback we've been receiving from our thousands of users, people join GetSocial for its design, easy installation and in-depth analytics.
-Our easy to user interface allows you to install our social media tools with no code required in just seconds, it's that easy.
-You also gain a simple to read dashboard with social analytics about your website.
+From the feedback we've been receiving from thousands of users, people join GetSocial for its design, easy installation, great support and in-depth analytics.
+Our intuitive interface allows you to install our social media tools with no code required in just seconds.
+It's that easy!
+You also get several simple to read dashboards with social analytics about your website.

 **How do I upgrade and pay for GetSocial?**

 Upgrading your GetSocial account is quick and easy.
-On your account, you'll find multiple times our 'Upgrade Plan' call to action buttons.
+On your account, you'll find multiple times our “Upgrade Plan” call to action buttons.

 Clicking on one of these buttons will guide you to our pricing page.
-Here, you'll be able to perceive the benefits of subscribing to our pro plan.
+Here, you'll find the list of features included on each plan.

-After you have decided which plan you want to subscribe to (we recommend the Annual plan as it provides with 2 months free as discount), you just need to click on upgrade and provide your billing details.
+After you have decided which plan you want to subscribe to (we recommend the Annual plan as it provides with 2 months free as a discount), you just need to click on “Upgrade” and provide your billing details.

 **What is the Copy Paste Share Tracking?**

 If you imagine the last times you shared something, it's probable that you haven't done so by clicking on a share button.
 If you're sharing a video to a friend or sending a link via email, you're sharing something and normally that doesn't get measured.

-What happens is that you'll have these people being identified as 'direct' traffic to your website.
+What happens is that you'll have these people being identified as “direct” traffic to your website.
 They're not.
-The Address Bar feature allows you to track dark social sharing, which is sharing via alternative methods such as Copy&Paste, chats and link sharing in general.
+The Copy & Paste Share Tracking feature allows you to track private (or dark social) sharing, which is sharing via alternative methods such as copy-paste, chats and link sharing in general.
+If you want to know more about this, just <a href="http://help.getsocial.io/using-getsocial/what-is-the-copy-paste-share-tracking-app">read our article</a>.

 **How can I edit color, shape and twitter handle?**

 Editing color, shape and twitter handle is a customization available only to our paid users.
 By activating it, all these configurations become available, improving your conversions, awareness & reach.
 The features where you can edit these configurations are:

-- Horizontal Shares Bar
-- Horizontal Follow Bar
+- Horizontal Shares & Follow Bar
-- Floating Shares Bar
+- Hello Buddy, the intelligent popup
-- Floating Follow Bar
+- Floating Shares & Follow Bar
 - Total Shares Bar (Horizontal + Floating)
-- Mobile Share Bar
-- Mobile Follow Bar
+- Mobile Share & Follow Bar
 - Image Sharing
 - Reaction Buttons

 **Can I hide GetSocial in specific posts / pages?**

-Yes you can!
-When you edit your post/page in the right sidebar you have an option to hide the social horizontal bars ( this does not include the mobile bar ).
+Yes, you can!
+When you edit your post/page in the right sidebar you have an option to hide the social horizontal bars (this does not include the mobile bar).
 There’s an article on our knowledge base about this:  <a href="http://feedback.getsocial.io/knowledgebase/articles/566541-can-i-exclude-apps-from-specific-pages">Can I exclude apps from specific pages?</a>

 **Do I need to sign a long-term contract?**